berknology/leetcode-classifier/README.md

 Divide and conquer approach refers to decomposing a big problem into smaller problems, then combine the results obtained from these smaller problems which are solved recursively.
 When stuck, think about the base case (the smallest problem), and see if we can build up a solution recursively from there.
+Merge sort and quick sort algorithms both leverage divide and conquer approach.

  ID | Problem Name | Difficulty | Similar problems | Main Idea
 --- | ------------ | ---------- | ---------------- | ----------------------------------------------------------